 Red Folding Door Trapdoor Spider (Antrodiaetus spp.)

-Detailing the identifying qualities of the Red Folding Door Trapdoor Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Red Folding Door Trapdoor Spider.

 Updated: 11/20/2013; Authored By Staff Writer; Content ©www.InsectIdentification.org